Jonathan Lipps: Theology

 In additional to more philosophical modes of engaging with theology, I've also begun to appreciate the field of 'biblical studies' more and more, and place a high premium on the exploration of cultural and historical backgrounds of texts, not to mention appropriate linguistic analysis of them.
 So many elements of what I believed about the Bible growing up have been revolutionized by exposure to current research in these areas.

-I'm currently enrolled (very much part-time) at Regent College in Vancouver, BC, pursuing a ThM in Interdisciplinary Studies.
-My area of focus is the theology of technology, bringing together my lifelong interest and career in technology with considerations of the transcendent.
-Specifically, my research is on understanding modern technology and our use of it from the perspective of the Biblical themes of Creation, Imago Dei, and Fall.
+In 2024 I completed a ThM (master of theology) in Interdisciplinary Studies at Regent College in Vancouver, BC.
+My area of focus was the theology of technology, bringing together my lifelong interest and career in technology with considerations of the transcendent.
+Specifically, my research was on understanding modern technology (and Generative AI in particular) and our use of it from philosophical perspectives as well as perspectives informed by the early chapters of Genesis.

 Selected Works